 |Site Inspection for High Impact Filming - per inspection

-Council's adopted Fees & Charges can be found in the current fees and charges page.
+Council's adopted Fees and Charges can be found in the current fees and charges page.

 Questions you will need to answer during online lodgement

 You will need to provide the following information in support of your application:

 - Details of the activity - eg location and summary of work or activity;

 - Details of the proposed filming - Start/finish dates and operating hours;

 - Backup/wet weather alternative dates;